datasciencecampus/pygrams/docs/tech-report.md

 To find out how to run term filtering in PyGrams please see the 'Term Filter' section in the PyGrams README found on [Github](https://github.com/datasciencecampus/pyGrams#term-filters)

+## Alternative models
+Our pipeline can run with other embedding models too, like fasttext 300d or word2vec 200d.
+We decided to default to this model as it is lightweight and meets github's storage requirements.
+For patents it performed similar to other usually better performing models like fasttext.
+However on a different text corpus that may not be the case, so the user should feel free to experiment with other models too.
+Our pipeline is compatible with all word2vec format models and they can be easily be deployed.

 # Objective 2: Emerging Terminology 4
+##From tfidf to the timeseries matrix
 In order to assess emergence, our dataset needs to be converted into a time-series.
 Our approach was to reduce the tfidf matrix into a timeseries matrix where each term is receiving a document count over a period.
 For example, if the period we set is a month and term 'fuel cell' had a non-zero tfidf for seventeen documents it would get a count of